I’m looking for a woodworker for a contract?

-Do you accept furniture in donation?
+Do you accept furniture, wood or tools in donation?

 We occasionally accept donated furniture if they present a teaching, historical or aesthetical interest.
 Send us your pictures!